 Digital Badges for Teacher Professional Development in India

-To explore the range of ways that digital badge technology could be used to support effective teaching practice in low- to medium-income teacher education by providing insight into the value and motivations that can be built around digital badges and the enablers and challenges to their use.
+To explore the range of ways that digital badge technology could be used to support effective teaching practice and professional development at scale with a focus on India.

 The role of IET

 IET's Simon Cross is providing academic leadership and management of the project working with colleagues Prof Freda Wolfenden and Dr Lina Adinolfi in WELS and the Tata Institute of Social Sciences in India.
 IET have provided project support and helped facilitate international events associated with the project.

 Cross, S., Charania, A., Wolfenden, F., Adinolfi, L., Sen, S., & Sarkar, D. (2022).
 Taking forward Teacher Professional Development at scale with digital badges: fieldstudy, findings and a framework for implementation from Assam, India.
 Milton Keynes, Open University, UK.
 In press.

 Cross, S., Wolfenden, F., Adinolfi, L., Charania, A., Sen, S., & Sarkar, D. (2022).
 Supporting practice-based teacher professional learning and assessment at scale in the Global South.
 INTED2022.
 7-9 March 2022.Spain.